The Definitive Guide to Inventory Cycle Counting: Methods, Frequency & How‑To

 For example, even a relatively small retailer might have several brick-and-mortar stores, sell directly to customers from its own website, and also via third-party sites such as Amazon.
 It may source products from hundreds of different suppliers and must process returns as well as sending items out as they are ordered.

 Knowing how many units of each product it has – and where they are – is vital if it is to avoid disappointing customers.
 The situation is even more complicated if products are perishable.
+The effectiveness of a business’ barcode inventory system is crucial here.

 A study from ECR Retail Loss found that inventory record inaccuracy (IRI) has a substantial impact on sales, with revenue lost because products are out of stock or otherwise unavailable.
 A controlled test found that reducing IRI could increase sales by between 4-8%.